Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 ```

 Note: you need to initialize the rpc_service as `rpc_service = CRUDService()` a single time.
-If you remember, we have done it when creating the destination group but if you skipped the previous step, add it before requesting to create for the sensor group.
+If you remember, we have already done it when creating the destination group but if you skipped the previous step, add it before requesting to create for the sensor group.

 Let's check the CLI running-configuration again.
 You should now find the destination (from the previous step) and sensor group just created in place: